A-Juli/RTEP/README.md

 This project and all the tools used fall under the GNU Public license.
 All credits and rights are reserved to their authors.
 Please refer to the LICENSE.md file in this repo to find out more about the rights of the software.
 Any future work or modifications done to this project requires to be public.
 ## Authors
 * richardajordan: Hardware and Software design
 * basel-shehabi: Porting our code/software to Qt and using it to make the GUI.
-All rights reserved.
 * A-Juli